verdaccio/e2e-tests/README.md

 ## With Cypress

-- Test the UI fo latest 6.x branch docker image
+- Test the UI fo latest master branch docker image

 ## With docker (docker compose)